magpylib/magpylib/docs/_pages/0_documentation.md

 ## The idea behind Magpylib

-Magpylib provides fully tested and properly implemented analytical solutions to permanent magnet and current problems, and thus gives quick access to extremely fast and accurate magnetic field computation.
+Magpylib provides fully tested and properly implemented **analytical solutions** to permanent magnet and current problems.
+It gives quick access to extremely fast and accurate magnetic field computation.
 Details on how these solutions are mathematically obtained can be found in the {ref}`physComp` section.

-The core API of Magpylib is object oriented and couples the field computation to a position/orientation interface.
+The central API of Magpylib is object oriented and couples the field computation to a position/orientation interface.
 The idea is that users can create Magpylib objects like sensors, magnets, currents, etc. with defined position and orientation in a global coordinate system.
-These objects can be easily manipulated, displayed, grouped and used for user-friendly field computation.
+These objects can then be easily manipulated, displayed, grouped and used for user-friendly field computation.
 For users who would like to avoid the object oriented interface, the field implementations can also be accessed directly.

 (docu-when-to-use)=